JuanCantu1/JuanCantu1/README.md

 - 🚀 I’m eager to collaborate on challenging research and engineering projects.
 - ✔ Feel free to ask me anything—I'm always ready to help!
-- 🎯 My interests include machine learning, FPGA design, and Embedded Systems.
+- 🎯 My interests include Machine Learning, FPGA Design, and Embedded Systems.
 - 📫 Reach out to me at: <a href="mailto:Juan.Cantu01@outlook.com">Juan.Cantu01@outlook.com</a>

 <br>